AzureOrange404/DangerousWiki/docs/guides/beginning/boot.md

 _by @kerrz_

 ## Change boot sequence on Raspberry Pi 4

+If your firmware already is up to date, do the following to setup USB-Boot:

+1. Enter raspi-config
+2. Choose **Advanced Options**
+3. Choose **Boot Order**
-`Boot first USB, if no USB present, boot from SD card`
+4. Choose ` Boot first USB, if no USB present, boot from SD card `

 ## On your PC:
 Insert an empty SD card (or one that is ok to be overwritten) and Open Raspberry Pi Imager.